scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 readability.
 Therefore, decorators are not suggested as a Python construct to use here.

-The suggested Python construct values explicit over implicit, does not look "magical", and promotes readability.
-The suggestion is to define a nested function for validating the arguments of a function and explicitly calling this validation function.
-The nested function is preferred over preceding the function code by calls directly to a validation package as to clearly separate validation from the rest of the code.
+The suggested Python construct values explicit over implicit and promotes readability.
+The suggestion is to define and explicitly call a nested validation function with no arguments.
+There are a number of obvious alternatives which are not suggested for different reasons:

+* It is not suggested to precede the function code by calls directly to a validation package because this does not clearly separate validation from the rest of the code.
+* It is not suggested to use arguments for the validation function because this could potentially lead to error-prone validation if the validation function arguments are wrongly named or ordered, or the function arguments are renamed or reordered.
+* It is not suggested to use a global rather than nested validation function because this could potentially separate the validation from the function and thus reduce readability.

 Magni Reference Implementation
 ------------------------------

-A reference implementation of the suggested validation strategy is made available by the open source Magni Python package :cite:`Oxvig2014` through the subpackage ``magni.utils.validation``.
+A reference implementation of the **suggested validation strategy** is made available by the open source Magni Python package :cite:`Oxvig2014` through the subpackage ``magni.utils.validation``.
 The subpackage contains the following
 functions: